-How to Read Table in Documents
+How to Read Tables in Documents with C#

-Get started with IronOCR
+Get started making PDFs with NuGet now:

 The following steps guide you in getting started with reading tables using IronOCR: